Lost-Outpost/sovngarde/README.md

 # Issues

 Find an [issue](https://github.com/Guitarninja2/septimus/issues)?
 Feel free to report it [here](https://github.com/Guitarninja2/septimus/issues) with as much info as you can (screenshots are great).

+# Special Thanks
+I want to extend a special thanks to the following people for helping make this list possible.

+## The Phoenix Flavour
++ Phoenix - Creator of LOTF and TPF mod guides which I have drawn from heavily to create this list
++ Slim - Being a cool dude and helping out with some bugs
++ Slidikins - Also helping me fix some issues
++ Many other very helpful and excellent modders in the TPF discord

+## Septimus Team
++ Webmetz - Came outa nowhere and has been amazing in helping me patch various mods for balance and integration
++ jns - Lots of testing and graphics feedback :D
++ Gyzarus - Extremely helpful modlist tester
++ Rsrogers - Tons of documentation help!
++ Calcyon - Extremely helpful modlist tester
++ Durgenage - Extremely helpful modlist tester

+## Community Members
++ Ashensakar - Level 99 Advanced Screenarcher and has created both modlist images
++ Day7 - Help with bugs and creating some cool integrations
++ Code - One of the first long-term list players and has provided great feedback
++ Aphil - Another of the first long-term list players and has provided great feedback
++ Ghastly - Open World Loot wizard and helpful guy
++ Naveen - Modlist testing and feedback :D
++ Doomsdaydan - Early helper with great feedback